polymerdevs/Quest-Into-The-Polyverse-Phase-1/README.md

 - Contributors that propose meaningful use-cases.
 - Participants who stand out for their community contributions.
 - Projects that exhibit the "Most Wow Factor".
+- Participants that discover bugs or code optimisations (rewarded based on its severity).

 In future these incentives will not just reward technical excellence but also our wider community in the following Phases of the PIT.
 Projects will be further rewarded for the activity they generate!